 Waste oil does not have the necessary lubricating properties and is unsuitable for chain lubrication.

 Filling Chain Oil Tank

 Preparations

-- Thoroughly clean the oil filler cap and the area around it to ensure that no dirt falls into the tank. - Position the machine so that the filler cap is facing up. - Open the filler cap.
+- Thoroughly clean the tank cap and the area around it to ensure that no dirt falls into the tank. - Position the machine so that the tank cap faces up. - Open the tank cap.